World Supercross Championship

 The World Supercross Championship (WSX), an FIM sanctioned supercross world championship consisting 10 international teams and 40 riders across two classifications, WSX (450cc) and the SX2 (250cc) class.

-2022 will see the re-introduction of the world championship, as a pilot season, with two rounds starting in Cardiff for the WSX British GP on Saturday the 8th October 2022.
+2022 saw re-introduction of the world championship, as a pilot season, with two rounds starting in Cardiff for the WSX British GP and ending at the Australian GP.

-The championship is rumored to start again in June 2023 and continue through until November for the 2023 season, and will consist of up to 12 rounds at venues around the world before concluding in Melbourne for the final round.
+The championship starts again in July 2023 and continues through until November.
+The 2023 season will consist of 6 rounds at venues around the world, concluding at the Marvel Stadium, Melbourne for the Australian GP.

 2022 WSX GP Results 2022 WSX Standingss WSX Schedule WSX Teams & Riders WSX TV Coverage